asamiz/mongodb-course-iti/README.md

 ## 🤝 Need support?

-Join our community on **Slack** where you can contact me or reach anyone can help you, we here to learn all together!
+Join our community on **Slack** where you can contact me or reach anyone can help you, we are here to learn all together!

 [Our slack workspace](https://join.slack.com/t/mongodbcourse/shared_invite/zt-id5p0zxd-EIRdpaUtCfmdr83J4d8k1g)